feldera/feldera/docs/docs/tour/tour.md

 Click on "Connector Creator" to see the types of connectors that Feldera Platform supports.
 Input and output connectors are listed separately.
-Apache [Kafka], the most widely used kind of connector, is listed twice because Feldera supports it for both input and outputa:
+Apache [Kafka], the most widely used kind of connector, is listed twice because Feldera Platform supports it for both input and outputa:

 ![Connector Creator](connector-creator.png)